Perfect Pairings & Recipes for

 Carnal

 The left side of the chart above highlights the aroma notes of active dry yeast, along with the complementary aromas associated with each note.
-While the right side shows some of the ingredients that share many of the aroma notes complementary to active dry yeast.
+While the right side shows some of the ingredients that share many of the aroma accents complementary to active dry yeast.

 What To Drink With Active Dry Yeast